Defense of the Ancients: Reception and legacy

 Michael Walbridge, writing for Gamasutra in 2008, stated that DotA "is likely the most popular and most-discussed free, non-supported game mod in the world".
 In pointing to the strong community built around the game, Walbridge stated that DotA showed it is much easier for a community game to be maintained by the community, and this is one of the maps' greatest strengths.
 Former game journalist Luke Smith called DotA "the ultimate RTS".
 Blizzard pointed to DotA as an example of what dedicated mapmakers can create using developer's tools.

 Defense of the Ancients played a key role in shaping the multiplayer online battle arena (MOBA) genre, serving as a direct influence for several later titles.
 Demigod, released in 2009 by Gas Powered Games, was among the first games to draw inspiration from its mechanics, with GameSpy describing it as aspiring gods "[playing] DotA in real life".
 Feak, hired by Riot Games, applied many of the mechanics and lessons he learned from Defense of the Ancients to the core design of League of Legends.
 Other "DotA clones" include Heroes of Newerth by S2 Games, as well as Heroes of the Storm by Blizzard Entertainment, which brings together characters from its franchises, including heroes from Warcraft III.
 The MOBA design DotA popularized also made its way into games that deviated from the mod's top-down perspective, such as third-person shooters and side-scrolling platformers.
 DotA also shed light on the MOBA genre's challenging learning curve for new players and the often toxic and unfriendly behavior of its community.

 Franchise

 In October 2009, IceFrog was hired by Valve to lead a team to develop a standalone sequel to Defense of the Ancients, Dota 2.
 The gameplay hews closely to DotA.
 In addition to the pre-conceived gameplay constants, Dota 2 also features Steam support and profile tracking, intended to emphasize and support the game's matchmaking and community.
 The marketing and trademark of Dota as a franchise by Valve faced opposition from Riot Games and Blizzard Entertainment, who legally challenged the franchising of Dota by Valve.
-The legal dispute was conceded in May 2012, with Valve gaining franchising rights for commercial use to the trademark, while non-commercial use remained open to the public.
+The legal dispute was concluded in May 2012, with Valve gaining franchising rights for commercial use to the trademark, while non-commercial use remained open to the public.
 Dota 2 was officially released in July 2013.